-Donald Trump thinks he is sticking up for his buddies at Fox News by saying that he may skip out on debates hosted by networks that he doesn’t like, but what he’s really doing is laying the framework to back out of debates with his 2020 Democratic opponent.
+Donald Trump thinks he is sticking up for his buddies at Fox News by saying that he may skip out on debates that are aired on networks that he doesn’t like, but what he’s really doing is laying the framework to back out of debates with his 2020 Democratic opponent.
 His Twitter rant is a little more complex than most people realize, and Ring of Fire’s Farron Cousins explains what’s really happening.

 *This transcript was generated by a third-party transcription software company, so please excuse any typos.